yasarshaikh/yasarshaikh/README.md

 # Hi, This is Yasar :wave:

-I am Yasar, a computer geek; working as a Lead Software Engineer at [Epam Systems](https://www.epam.com/).
-I have been working on Salesforce platform for 7+ years.
+I am Yasar, a computer geek; working as a Software Architect at [Epam Systems](https://www.epam.com/).
+I have been working on Salesforce platform around a decade.
 I have worked on various projects with diverse domains.
 I find solving problems and creating solutions to be the most exciting & rewarding.

 :pen: My Articles